RiebelDaniel/Catch-the-Apple/README.md

 - You are the yellow square and you have to collect the red squares
 - Use the arrow keys to move
-- Get more points then your blue opponent
+- Get more points than your blue opponent